sathish447/toDoApp/README.md

 # Laravel Task Management System

 A simple Task Management System built with Laravel that allows users to create, update, and manage tasks efficiently.
-It includes features such as task status,  and a scheduled command to update task status daily.
+It includes features such as task statuses and a scheduled command to update task statuses daily.

 ## Features